moyen-blog/goldmark-extensions/README.md

-# Goldmark Extensions
+# GoldMark Extensions

-Goldmark Extensions is a collection of extensions for [Goldmark](http://github.com/yuin/goldmark).
+GoldMark Extensions is a collection of extensions for [GoldMark](http://github.com/yuin/goldmark).

 Originally forked from [yuin/goldmark-meta](http://github.com/yuin/goldmark-meta), this project has undergone breaking changes and now stands on its own.

 ## Overview

-Goldmark Extensions provides the following functions to extend Goldmark.
+GoldMark Extensions provides the following functions to extend GoldMark.

-1. Scrape document metadata from [YAML front matter](https://jekyllrb.com/docs/front-matter/) defined at the top of a markdown document.
+1. Scrape document metadata from [YAML front matter](https://jekyllrb.com/docs/front-matter/) defined at the top of a Markdown document.
-2. Aggregate a configurable-length snippet of the markdown documents text content.
+2. Aggregate a configurable-length snippet of the Markdown documents text content.
 3. Add attribute `class="task"` to tasklist items.

 ## Installation